-Once connected, the menus and buttons will become accessible, the number of Objects available and Read should appear (they should be the same) and the Polling LED will begin to flash.
+Once connected, the menus and buttons will become accessible and the Polling LED will begin to flash.
 The PC time and date will appear at the bottom left corner of the screen.
-Clicking on "Control Board Date and Time" will display the current control board date and time.
-If the date and time need to be adjusted, click on menu Tools->Set Date and Time.
+If the date and time need to be adjusted, click on menu Tools-->Set Date and Time.
 The control board date and time will be set to that of the PC.